 I also hate spending money, and a Berkey seemed like a big investment at the time.
 So as I was walking around a big box store one day I saw the Pur MaxION.
 I looked it up and it said it was supposed to remove microbial cysts.
 Since it was only $25 I gave it a shot.

-Wow was that a mistake.
+Wow was that a mistake!

 In theory, the Pur should be fine for municipal water, but when you’re dependent on a filter to make your cistern or well water safe its performance is extra important.
-I didn’t have any real guarantees that it would remove the smaller pathogens I was worried about, and usually boiled my water just to be safe.
+I didn’t have any real guarantees that it would remove the smaller pathogens I was worried about, so I usually boiled my water just to be safe.

 I couldn’t guarantee I’d have enough fresh drinking water on demand to meet our needs, so I ended up supplementing with gallons of bottled water from the grocery store.
 If you’ve followed me at all, you know how much I HATE PLASTIC, so this was a purchase I loathed making.